QuestPDF/QuestPDF-Documentation/docs/concepts/dynamic-components.md

 ## Introduction

 Dynamic components are useful when you want to generate different or conditional content on each page.
-The dynamic component mostly resembles normal components with one important difference: the `Compose` method is called for each page.
+The dynamic component mostly resembles a normal component with one important difference: the `Compose` method is called for each page.
 Having access to component internal state, information about pages and available space, you can build more advanced structures.

-In this example, we only use the page information: number of current page and count of all pages in the document.
-We use both numbers to create something similar to a progress bar that shows where you are in the document.
+In this example, we only use the page information: the current page number and total page count.
+We use both numbers to create something similar to a progress bar that indicates where you are in the document.

-Please note that this example does not require state management.
-Therefore, we declare state as a simple integer and do not use it anywhere else.
+Please note that this example does not require state management, so we declare state as a simple integer and do not use it anywhere else.

 ```csharp{7-22}
 public class ProgressHeader : IDynamicComponent<int>